Creating a Lampshade Using T-Spline Modeling in Fusion 360

 Learn More

-Don't worry about your size, we will change that in a minute.
-I will change the diameter to 30, the height to 150, and I will leave my diameter faces at 8, and I will change my height faces to 3.
-Before we hit OK, make sure to change your symmetry to Circular.
-We can apply our symmetry after we create our form, but it is easier to create it at the beginning.
+Don't worry about your size—we will change that in a minute.
+I will change the diameter to 30, the height to 150, and I will leave my diameter faces at 8 and change my height faces to 3.
+Before we click OK, make sure to change your symmetry to Circular.
+You can apply symmetry after you create your form, but it’s easier to do at the beginning.

-I will hit OK, and now we can begin to edit our form.
-Notice that all of the vertical edges in my model are green, and this is because it has applied circular symmetry.
-We can go Edit Form, and begin to form our lampshade.
+I will click OK, and now we can begin to edit the form.
+Notice that all of the vertical edges in the model are green, and this is because Circular symmetry has been applied.
+We can now edit form and begin shaping our lampshade.

-I will drag this out 60 millimeters to get the correct base size, and then I will go to the front view on my view cube, and begin to model more free form.
-You can see that I have left the lampshade arm on, and the washer on, so that I can get a good feel for how my lampshade should fit in between these arms.
-I'm going to leave a small gap on both sides, and when I am done, hit OK.
+I will drag this out 60 millimeters to get the correct base size, and then I will go to the front view on the ViewCube and begin to model more freely.
+You can see that I have left the Lampshade Arm and the Washer visible so I can get a good feel for how the lampshade should fit between these arms.
+I'm going to leave a small gap on both sides, and when I am done, click OK.

-We can now see that our T-spline model is modeled and shaped the correct way, so whenever you are done placing your lampshade, hit Finish Form.
-One word of warning, if I select this point, right-click Edit Form, and move it in this direction, the lampshade will move outwards in the correct fashion, because it is symmetrical about the center, but my edges will twist.
+We can now see that our T-spline model is shaped correctly.
+When you are done adjusting your lampshade, click Finish Form.
+One word of warning—if I select this point, right-click > Edit Form, and move it in this direction, the lampshade will move outward symmetrically, but the edges may twist.
 This is not a good workflow when working in T-spline modeling.

-It increases the risk of our form folding over itself.
-If I hit OK, and go to Display Mode, Box, we can see that we have twisted our lampshade into this weird shape.
-I will hit Control-Z to undo, and this is what it looked like before.
+It increases the risk of the form folding over itself.
+If I click OK and go to Display Mode > Box, we can see that we have twisted the lampshade into an odd shape.
+I will hit CTRL+Z to undo, and this is what it looked like before.

-If I go back to Display Mode, and toggle Control-Frame Display, we can see that our box and our lampshade are in appropriate shape.
-I will hit OK, and Finish Form.
-I will right-click on my lampshade, and go Unisolate.
+If I go back to Display Mode and toggle Control Frame Display, we can see that our box and our lampshade are in the appropriate shape.
+I will click OK and Finish Form.
+I will right-click the Lampshade component and go to Unisolate.

-I will activate my top component, and save my file.
-If we open our lampshade component, we will see that we have created a surface.
-This surface has no thickness, so in the next video, we will need to apply a thickness to our model.
+I will activate my top component and save the file.
+If we open our Lampshade component, we will see that we have created a surface.
+This surface has no thickness, so in the next video, we will apply thickness to our model.

 photo of David Sellers